cando-developers/cando/README.md

 # Building

-Cando needs to be installed within the clasp/extensions directory using the following steps.
+Cando needs [clasp](https://github.com/clasp-developers/clasp.git) and clasp has [dependencies](https://github.com/clasp-developers/clasp/wiki/Build-Instructions) that need to be installed first.

 1. Clone clasp using: